-2. Team Based - The Wraparound team consists of individuals agreed upon by the family and who are committed to them through informal, formal, community support and service relationships.
+2.)
+Team Based - The Wraparound team consists of individuals agreed upon by the family and who are committed to them through informal, formal, community support and service relationships.

-3. Informal Supports - The team actively seeks out and encourages the full participation of team members drawn from the family members' network of interpersonal and community relationships.
+3.)
+Informal Supports - The team actively seeks out and encourages the full participation of team members drawn from the family members' network of interpersonal and community relationships.

-4. Collaboration Team - Members work cooperatively and collaboratively, share responsibility for developing, implementing, monitoring, and evaluating a single Wraparound plan.
+4.)
+Collaboration Team - Members work cooperatively and collaboratively, share responsibility for developing, implementing, monitoring, and evaluating a single Wraparound plan.
 The plan reflects a blending of team member's perspective, mandates, and resources.

-5. Community Based - The Wraparound team implements service and support strategies that take place in the most inclusive, most responsive, most accessible, and least restrictive settings possible; and that safely promote child and family integration into home and community life.
+5.)
+Community Based - The Wraparound team implements service and support strategies that take place in the most inclusive, most responsive, most accessible, and least restrictive settings possible; and that safely promote child and family integration into home and community life.

-7. Individualized - To achieve the goals laid out in the Wraparound plan, the team develops and implements a customized set of strategies, supports and services.
+7.)
+Individualized - To achieve the goals laid out in the Wraparound plan, the team develops and implements a customized set of strategies, supports, and services.

-9. Persistence - Despite challenges, the team persists in working toward the goals included in the Wraparound plan until the team reaches agreement that a formal Wraparound process is no longer required.
+9.)
+Persistence - Despite challenges, the team persists in working toward the goals included in the Wraparound plan until the team reaches agreement that a formal Wraparound process is no longer required.

+10.)
+Outcome Based - The team ties the goals and strategies of the Wraparound plan to observable or measurable indicators of success, monitors progress in terms of these indicators, and revises the plan accordingly.
 The Wraparound team is accountable for achieving the goals laid out in the plan.
 Outcomes monitoring allows the team to regularly assess the effectiveness of the plan as a whole and to determine when the plan needs a revision.